-The performance-based planning process established in MAP-21 and continued in the FAST Act (23 U.S.C.
-119) requires that DRCOG and CDOT develop transportation plans and transportation improvement programs through a performance-driven, outcome-based approach to planning.
+The performance based planning process established in MAP-21 and continued in the FAST Act (23 U.S.C 119) requires that DRCOG and CDOT develop transportation plans and transportation improvement programs through a performance-driven, outcome-based approach to planning.
 DRCOG and CDOT transportation plans shall include performance targets that address performance measures and standards and a system performance report.
 Plans requiring performance targets include:

-- Regional Transportation Plan

-- Transportation Improvement Program

-- Statewide Transportation Plan

-- State Transportation Improvement Program

-- Strategy identification and evaluation.
+- Regional Transportation Plan - Transportation Improvement Program - Statewide Transportation Plan - State Transportation Improvement Program - Strategy identification and evaluation.
 In this component, the causes of congestion are examined and congestion management strategies are explored.
 This activity takes place at two distinct levels, the regional level and the project level, as described in Exhibit 11.
-Many types of congestion mitigation strategies are identified in DRCOG's Congestion Mitigation Toolkit.

-- Implementation.
-To comply with federal requirements, projects must implement specific congestion management actions defined in the project level evaluation (for example, NEPA).
-Decisions as to schedule, responsibilities and funding sources for the more regional congestion management strategies are made during the TIP process.

-- Monitoring of strategy effectiveness.

-Recipients of Congestion Mitigation/Air Quality program funds (see Section 4.C) have a benefits-reporting requirement to FHWA and the Transportation Commission.
-DRCOG staff also monitors the results of other TIP-funded projects related to congestion.
+Many types of congestion mitigation strategies are identified in DRCOG's Congestion Mitigation Toolkit. - Implementation.
+Projects must implement specific congestion management actions defined in the project level evaluation (e.g., NEPA).
+Decisions as to schedule, responsibilities, and funding sources for the more regional congestion management strategies are made during the TIP process. - Monitoring of strategy effectiveness.
+Recipients of Congestion Mitigation/Air Quality program funds (see Section 4.3) have a benefits reporting requirement to FHWA and the Transportation Commission.
+DRCOG staff also monitors the results of other TIP funded projects related to congestion.
 Following the establishment of final federal FAST Act regulations, DRCOG will adjust current monitoring procedures, if necessary, to address the new regulations.

-Relationship to the Statewide Transportation Planning/ Programming Process
+Relationship to the Statewide Transportation Planning/Programming Process

 Federal law only requires a congestion management process in transportation management areas, not throughout the remainder of the state.
-In the DRCOG transportation management area, the
+In the DRCOG transportation management area, the statewide transportation planning process must explicitly consider, analyze as appropriate, and reflect in its transportation planning products the DRCOG congestion management process.

-Exhibit 11: The Two Levels of Congestion Management Strategy Evaluation in the DRCOG Region
+Exhibit 11 The Two Levels of Congestion Management Strategy Evaluation in the DRCOG Region

 - 1. Regional level.
-During the development of long-range regional transportationplans, strategies for congestionmanagement are identified and evaluated.
-The region's key strategies are identified as part of the Metro Vision transportation system and the fiscally constrained RTP identifies the subset that will be emphasized with the reasonably expected funding resources.
+During the development of long-range regional transportation plans, strategies for congestion management are identified and evaluated.
+The region's key strategies are identified as part of the Metro Vision transportation system and the fiscally constrained RTP identifies the subset that will be "emphasized" with the reasonably expected funding resources.
 Separate but consistent documents may be prepared for certain strategies, such as intelligent transportation systems. - 2.
 Project level.
 For major highway and transit capacity projects, project level evaluation examines specific congestion management actions either alone, in combination, or in support of the project.
-Project level analysis is a more detailed and geographically-focused evaluation of costs, benefits and effects of specific strategies.
+Project level analysis is a more detailed and geographically-focused evaluation of costs, benefits, and impacts of specific strategies.
 One source of information on strategies is the DRCOG Congestion Mitigation Toolkit.
 The agency managing project development is responsible for project level congestion management evaluations.

-There are two key examinations:

-- Identification and evaluation of a "management strategy only" alternative to determine whether it - could substitute for the additional capacity of the "build" alternatives being considered. - If building additional highway or transit capacity is the preferred alternative, then congestion management strategies that most effectively support the operation of the "build" alternative are included in and implemented by the project.
+There are two key examinations: - Identification and evaluation of a "management strategy only" alternative to determine whether or not it could substitute for the additional capacity of the "build" alternatives being considered. - If building additional highway or transit capacity is the preferred alternative, then congestion management strategies that most effectively support the operation of the "build" alternative are included in and implemented by the project.